School Games Gold

 The School Games Mark is a Government led award that focuses on recognising schools who show commitment to physical competitions across the school and the wider community.

-At Bowlee Park, our sports provision is excellent, with Mr Walsh and Mr Hilton leading PE lessons across the school and hosting before and after school sports clubs.
+At Bowlee Park, our sports provision is excellent, with Mr Walsh leading PE lessons across the school and hosting before and after school sports clubs.
 Children from a range of year groups also have the opportunity to attend competitions, both those within school and with other schools across our borough.
 These competitions cover a wide range of sports, including dodge ball, cross country, athletics, netball, rounders and football.

 Arts Council Silver Status